Spray Foam Cast Developed by USAMRDC Adopted for Rehabilitation Exoskeleton

 |0

-This work, Spray Foam Cast Developed by USAMRDC Adopted for Rehabilitation Exoskeleton [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spray Foam Cast Developed by USAMRDC Adopted for Rehabilitation Exoskeleton, by Paul Lagasse, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT